Monogamy in animals

+Mute swans are a monogamous species.

 Some animal species have a monogamous mating system, in which pairs bond to raise offspring.
 This is associated, usually implicitly, with sexual monogamy.

 Monogamous mating

 Monogamy is defined as a pair bond between two adult animals of the same species.
 This pair may cohabitate in an area or territory for some duration of time, and in some cases may copulate and reproduce with only each other.
 Monogamy may either be short-term, lasting one to a few seasons or long-term, lasting many seasons and in extreme cases, life-long.
 Monogamy can be partitioned into two categories, social monogamy and genetic monogamy which may occur together in some combination, or completely independently of one another.
 As an example, in the cichlid species Variabilichromis moorii, a monogamous pair will care for eggs and young together, but the eggs may not all be fertilized by the male giving the care.
 Monogamy in mammals is rather rare, only occurring in 3–9% of these species.
 A larger percentage of avian species are known to have monogamous relationships (about 90%), but most avian species practice social but not genetic monogamy in contrast to what was previously assumed by researchers.
 Monogamy is quite rare in fish and amphibians, but not unheard of, appearing in a select few species.